FronkonGames/Dawn-Of-The-Cards/content/article/unity_is_a_harsh_mistress/index.md

 # How it affects us

 If you use Unity, the situation is worrying.
 But not for the reasons you think.
-The '**Unity Runtime Fee**' will negatively affect:
+The '**Unity Runtime Fee**' will have a negative economic impact on:

 > # **Free games with a very low [ARPU](https://en.wikipedia.org/wiki/Average_revenue_per_user)**